 ★ Workflow for Live Entertainment Bookers

 VenueOps gives you the ability to easily send your avails, manage your holds, and confirm those great shows!
 This article will give you an overview of how it all works, with links out to step-by-step directions.
-We also have a webinar for bookers as a part of our standard suite of training webinars - see this article for the date of the next session, or you can check out a recording here.

 - Getting Started: Settings to Customize, Task Templates, and Notifications

 - Before You Book: Artist Research and Avails

 Before you start booking events, you may wish to do some setup and customization on your account:

 - Custom Status Names: You may override the default status names of Prospect, Tentative, and Definite.
 You'll need to have the System Admin role to do this, as the status names are account-wide and this change will affect all users.
 Step-by-step instructions are available in Customize Status Names.